awayken/miles.ink/_posts/2014-03-20-mash-stories-interviews-miles.md

 <p><b>I write because… </b>the stories in my head won’t stop bothering me.</p>

-<p><b>My favourite book is … </b><a href="http://en.wikipedia.org/wiki/Jurassic_Park_(novel)" target="_blank">Jurassic Park</a><b> because … </b>I’ve always been a kid who loves dinosaurs.
+<p><b>My favorite book is … </b><a href="http://en.wikipedia.org/wiki/Jurassic_Park_(novel)" target="_blank">Jurassic Park</a><b> because … </b>I’ve always been a kid who loves dinosaurs.
 One thing Crichton doesn’t beautifully is to weave stories around hard science.
 There’s so much inspiration in physics, chemistry, biology and mathematics, and Crichton managed to wrap that inspiration in great storytelling.
 Jurassic Park is one of his greatest examples of that.</p>

 <p><b>The best piece of advice I’ve ever been given … </b>is “Show, don’t tell.”
 It was meant as writing advice, but it applies well to life in general.</p>

+<em>This interview first appeared on <a title="INTERVIEW WITH OUR FIRST WINNER: MILES RAUSCH" href="http://mashstories.com/wax-wane-writing/" target="_blank">the Mash Stories blog</a>.</em>